Anton Shoutvin

 Anton Shoutvin (אנטון שוטבין; born January 25, 1989) is an Israeli professional basketball player for Maccabi Haifa of the Liga Leumit.

 Early life

 Shoutvin was born in Voroshilovgrad, Ukraine.
 He played for the Maccabi Tel Aviv Youth Team.

 Professional career

 On April 25, 2017, Shoutvin signed with Maccabi Haifa of the Israeli Premier League.

 On September 24, 2017, Shoutvin signed with Ostrava of the Czech National Basketball League (NBL).

 On November 7, 2017, Shoutvin signed with Trier of the German Pro-A league.

 On October 13, 2018, Shoutvin signed a two-month contract with Maccabi Ashdod.
 On December 12, 2018, Shoutvin signed with Team FOG Næstved for the rest of the season.
 In 19 games played for Næstved, he averaged 12.5 points and 4.4 rebounds per game.

 On May 27, 2019, Shoutvin signed with Hallmann Vienna of the Austrian Basketball League.

-National team career

-Shoutvin was a member of the Israeli U-18 and U-20 national teams.